KineticPreProcessor/KPP/docs/source/using_kpp/05_output_from_kpp.rst

    | ``indf_spc``   | Index of fixed species *spc* in :code:`FIX` |        |
    +----------------+---------------------------------------------+--------+

-NOTE: Values listed the 3rd column of Table 5 are from the :command:`small_strato` mechanism
+Values listed the 3rd column of Table 5 are from the :command:`small_strato` mechanism
 (cf. :ref:`running-kpp-with-an-example-mechanism`).

 KPP orders the variable species such that the sparsity pattern of the Jacobian is maintained after an LU decomposition.
 For our example there